zyr0nius/geiger-counter/README.md

 # geiger-counter
 Small script for measuring dose rate in microsievert per hour with RadiationD-v1.1(CAJOE)

-This script works with tinkerboard after installing and loading the relevant GPIO library support https://tinker-board.asus.com/doc_tb.html#gpio
+This script works with tinkerboard after installing and loading the relevant GPIO library https://tinker-board.asus.com/doc_tb.html#gpio

 It will also work with raspberry pi if you load the raspberry pi GPIO library